MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 :::image type="content" source="./media/extensibility-frontend/create-card.png" alt-text="Create Card Image.":::

-Click on the *Sample Workload* card to open the Sample Workload's UI within Fabric:
+Select the *Sample Workload* card to open the Sample Workload's UI within Fabric:

 :::image type="content" source="./media/extensibility-frontend/sample-editor.png" alt-text="[Main Sample UI image.":::

+Explore the various controls to see Fabric's ExtensionClient API (SDK) capabilities:

+* Open Notifications and Dialogs
+* Navigate to pages
+* Get theme and Workload settings
+* Execute Actions

-Explore the various controls to see Fabric's ExtensionClient API (SDK) capabilities - open Notifications and Dialogs, Navigate to pages, get Theme and Workload settings, Execute Actions, etc. Most of the available SDK functionality is either wired to the buttons' actions, or registered as callbacks.
-The results are usually a Notification or a Message Box, showing that some API has been invoked.
+Most of the available SDK functionality is either wired to the buttons' actions, or registered as callbacks.
+The results are usually a Notification or a Message Box, showing that some API was invoked.

-Some examples:
+Here are some examples:

 * the *Execute Action* calls the `action.execute()` API with an action named "sample.Action".
 The action's functionality is to show a Notification
-* click on the *Save* button on the Ribbon to call the `dialog.open()` API, which opens a dialog where a user provides a name and saves the item in Fabric (this is further explored in the CRUD section below)
+* Select *Save* on the Ribbon to call the `dialog.open()` API, which opens a dialog where a user provides a name and saves the item in Fabric (this is further explored in the [CRUD section](#crud-operations))
 * *Get Theme Settings* button shows a list of Fabric's Theme configurations (via the `theme.get()` API)

-The Sample Workload UI is hosted in a Fabric `iframe` which we can see when we examine the page's DOM:
+The Sample Workload UI is hosted in a Fabric `iframe`, that we can see when we examine the page's DOM:

 :::image type="content" source="./media/extensibility-frontend/iframe-dom.png" alt-text="IFrame embedding image.":::

 ## Package Structure

-This is the package directory layout, with a description of the essential components and resources
+This is the package directory layout, with a description of the essential components and resources.

 * **docs** - SDK documentation, images
-* **Manifests** - location of the Frontend manifest file (detailed below)
+* **Manifests** - location of the Frontend manifest file
-* **node_modules** - the sample workload is shipped with pre-installed SDK packages - under `@trident` -  as their NPM package is not yet publically available
+* **node_modules** - the sample workload is shipped with preinstalled SDK packages - under `@trident` -  as their NPM package isn't yet publically available
 * **src** - Workload code:
   * **index.ts** - main initialization file, `boostrap`-ing the `index.worker` and `index.ui` IFrames - *detailed below*
-  * **App.tsx** - routing of paths to pages, e.g. - `/sample-workload-editor` is routed to the `SampleWorkloadEditor` function under `components`
+  * **App.tsx** - routing of paths to pages, for example - `/sample-workload-editor` is routed to the `SampleWorkloadEditor` function under `components`
   * **assets** - location for images(`svg`, `jpg`, `png`, ...), that can be referenced in the **Manifest** and be shown in the UI.
-E.g. `assets/github.svg` is set in the manifest as the Product's icon.
+For example, `assets/github.svg` is set in the manifest as the Product's icon.
-  * **components** - location of the actual UI code - the Editor view, and other views that are used by the sample (Ribbon, Authentication page, Panel, etc...)
+  * **components** - location of the actual UI code - the Editor view, and other views that are used by the sample (Ribbon, Authentication page, Panel, etc.)
   * **controller** - the Controller that is calling the SDK APIs
   * **models** - the contracts and models in use by the UI itself and for communication with the boilerplate's Backend
   * **tools** -